aneoconsulting/ArmoniK.Api/.docs/content/2.usage/use-armonik-api-in-an-angular-app.md

 # Use ArmoniK API in an Angular App

-TThe purpose of this guide is to explain how to use ArmoniK API in an Angular App.
-We will guide you through the process of creating a new Angular App and install ArmoniK API in it and use it.
+The purpose of this guide is to explain how to use ArmoniK API in an Angular App.
+You will be guided you through the process of creating a new Angular App and install ArmoniK API in it and use it.

 At the end of the guide, you will have a working Angular App that uses ArmoniK API and you will be able to use it as a starting point for your own project or to contribute to the ArmoniK Admin GUI!